stackbit-projects/square-spider-61131/src/pages/index.md

   - section_id: lorem-ipsum
     image_alt: lorem-ipsum
     content: >
-      I serve as principal trumpet of the Columbus Symphony Orchestra.
-I also explore what it means "[to
-      music](https://en.wikipedia.org/wiki/Christopher_Small#Musicking)" on The
+      My name is Mark Grisez, and I serve as principal trumpet of the Columbus Symphony Orchestra.
+I also explore what it means "[to music](https://en.wikipedia.org/wiki/Christopher_Small#Musicking)" on The
       Curious Musician.
 I’ve played for Darth Vader on the escalators of San Diego Comic Con.
 I've told stories about robots and rocketships onstage at